 2. Memory is a powerful force.

 The students could remember so many things, even items from conversations that we had 6 months prior.
 Their memories could place and recollect my weekend plans, my colleagues and even my favorite songs.
 I had to do some serious soul searching when I forgot the name of one of my favorite CSB students.
 It had been 6 months since I had seen her last, but the look on her face was pure disappointment.
 I came to understand that I had been failing my own memory.
 Memory has the capacity to impress or disappoint others.
 Since volunteering at the CSB, I have focused on finding increased capacity to my own memory.

 - Your brain has more dendrites (10^17) than grains of sand on earth.

 - Your memory works well with visual imagery and faces.
 In a study of children and adults across the board, they recognized 98% of faces shown to them 6 weeks prior.

 3. Watch, do, listen

-There are three primary ways that we learn anything: visual, haptic and verbal.
+There are three primary ways that we learn: visual, haptic and verbal.
 A blind student only has access to two of these mediums.
 It means that a good communicator must be very clear about verbal requests and comments.
-In the outside world, people can get away without giving their words purpose our clarity in part due to visual communication.
-I learned that being crystal clear in verbal communication was essential to providing feedback and purpose.
+In the world outside the CSB, people can get away without giving their words purpose our clarity (in part due to visual communication.)
+While teaching at the CSB, I learned that being crystal clear in verbal communication was essential to providing feedback and purpose.